stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 called `replicate`.
 But `replicate` takes the desired length of the vector as an explicit argument.
-We can't do that in our `Num` instance, but we can do something else: We can request the length of the vector as an unerase implicit argument
+We can't do that in our `Num` instance, but we can do something else: We can request the length of the vector as an unerased implicit argument

 ```idris